SteplerPaulo/steplerpaulo/README.md

 An Entrepreneur :person_in_tuxedo:

-A husband & father of two beautiful children :orange_heart:
+A husband & a father of two beautiful children :orange_heart:

 ###

-I'm currently looking now for a partner & an investor to start a small to medium I.T company
+I'm currently looking now for a partners & an investors to start a small to medium I.T company

 ### Git Hub Stats